Nanofertilizers: An innovative solution to boost production and reduce environmental impact

 The implemented initiative

 Assess the effect of applying blends of fertilizers and nanofertilizers (zeolite, titanium dioxide, and zinc oxide) on the intensive production of crops.
 For this, a process of nanostructuring and characterization of TiO2, ZnO and zeolite nanofertilizers is being developed, through the high-energy mechanical grinding technique, using a planetary mill.
 The nanostructured material is implemented in experimental plots on corn producers' properties.
-The tests allow phytotoxicity tests to be carried out, evaluate the effects on productivity and estimate the impacts generated on the physical, chemical and soil's biological characteristics.
+The tests allow phytotoxicity tests to be carried out, evaluate the effects on productivity and estimate the impacts generated on the soil’s physical, chemical, and biological characteristics.

 Using balanced fertilizers and nanofertilizers in crops increases biomass production and nitrogen absorption.